 Nearly a third (32.5%) of residents used active transport to work such as riding a bike or walking.

 The City in a national context

-- It's estimated that economic activity (GDP) generated in the city in 2009/10 was approximately $90 billion, representing 8% (nearly one-twelfth) of the total national Australian economy, over 30% of the Sydney metropolitan area and almost one-quarter of the GDP for the entire state of NSW.
+Based on industry mix and relative occupational wage levels it is estimated that economic activity (GDP) generated in the City in 2011/12 was approximately $100 billion, representing 7.5% of the total national economy in Australia, over 30% of the Sydney metropolitan economy and almost ¼ of the entire GDP for NSW.

-- Overall the city has a working population which is just over 4% of the Australian total workforce.
-However, it is the workplace to 20% of the entire Australian finance sector; 13% of the Australian total information, media and technology industry sector workforce; and 11% of national employment in creative and performing arts activity.
-This proportion is even greater in more specific industries, such as internet publishing and broadcasting (44%).
+The City is the workplace for 21% of the entire finance sector, 15% of the total information, media and technology industry and 11% of creative and performing arts activity across Australia.
+The proportion is even greater in more specific industries such as internet publishing and broadcasting (56%).

 - 2011 Australian Bureau of Statistics Census of Population and Housing